-- Insert the Cable Router into place while making sure that the installed cables are positioned in the channels.
+- 5. Insert the Cable Router into place while making sure that the installed cables are positioned in the channels.
 If you have a number of cables installed, then you may wish to divide them between the three channels, or separate power and communication cables. - 6.
 Since you must still attach the Dec.
 Axis, you do not want to have the full length of the cables running through the R.A. axis, as the ends of the cables must be looped back into the center of the Cable Router as described in an earlier section referencing the Dec. motor / communication cable.
 Loop the ends of the cables into the center of the Cable Router.
-This is done in preparation of joining the Dec. and R.A. axes. - Attach the Dec. axis as described earlier in the Assembly Procedure section and lock into place with the Lock Knobs.
-You may wish to place and tighten the two 1/4-20 x 5/8" socket head screws that provide attachment security.
-Remove the Dec.
-Counterweight Adapter.
+This is done in preparation of joining the Dec. and R.A. axes.